obedobedobed/TuxVsNvidia/README.md

 📦 Built with Mono

-❗ Im not trying to offend onyone, this game made for fun
+❗ Im not trying to offend anyone, this game made for fun